 Right now the sunny part boasts nothing but weeds, among them a few goldenrod, and one brave locust sapling clinging to the soil between two rocks.
 The shady end is more fortunate; with the leaves raked away and some careful watering, the big old mountain laurel bushes and the underplantings of azaleas are thriving.

 Moreover, there is a carpet of soft green moss growing between the large rocks that edge the bank and along the stone steps that lead to nowhere, alongside the bed of annuals and hardy mints and sage that I planted there in early June.

 Still, even there the soil is poor and sandy and the task of getting topsoil up the steps to that inaccessible site is daunting.

-I have ambled along the semi-circular expanse which forms our backyard late in the afternoon and finished a cup of tea sitting on a rock listening to the wind and watching yellow swallowtail butterflies, the late summer monarchs and the ruby-red dragon flies that have begun to appear.
+I have ambled along the semi-circular expanse that forms our backyard late in the afternoon and finished a cup of tea sitting on a rock listening to the wind and watching yellow swallowtail butterflies, the late summer monarchs, and the ruby-red dragonflies that have begun to appear.

 In the sunny section we will do what we can over time to improve the soil by incorporating leaves and the compost I am creating in a bin outside the back door.

 Rather than trying to grow perennials that need a richer loam, we have decided to plant wildflower seeds after weeding the area and working the soil to a depth of only 1 or 2 inches.